-LGBT sports organization confident that homophobia in sport is ‘not really an issue’ in Australia
+LGBT sports organisation confident that homophobia in sport is ‘not really an issue’ in Australia.

 As professional sportspeople around the world tentatively begin to be open about their sexuality, there has been a lot of discussion in the media about how to create a safe environment for LGBT people in sport.

 It seems that Australia may be leading the way.
 We spoke with Ian Wilby, president of LGBT sports organisation Team Sydney, to find out more about their work and why they’re not focusing on homophobia in sport.